kimardenmiller/original_momentum_public_web/momentum_content/about.markdown

 img: bramhall_circle.jpg # Add image (optional)
 description: About Momentum # Add description (optional)
 permalink: /about_us/
-author-name: Momentum
+author-name:
-author-photo: momentum_logo_darker.png
+author-photo:
-about-author: Momentum is a local, not-for-profit men’s community supporting men and men’s teams.
+about-author:
 ---
-_Momentum is a local, not-for-profit men’s community supporting men and men’s teams._
+_Momentum is a local, not-for-profit men’s community supporting men._

 ## **Momentum is for men**
 Our focus is on men’s work and being the best men we can be.
 While we enjoy time with all the people in our lives, we see a special benefit men get when they work and play together.